Engine Misfire Causes – Taking The First Steps To Diagnose Them

 So, a spark plug that shows, heavy whitish to brown deposits, may indicate a coolant leak.
 This type of problem will only get worse.
 And, can lead to even greater problems, if the leak isn’t fixed.
 Coolant makes a lousy lubricant and can cause piston ring, cylinder and bearing damage.

-Loss of coolant, can also lead to overheating; which may result in cracking or warping of aluminum cylinder heads.
-So, if you suspect this kind of problem; pressure test the cooling system, to check for internal coolant leakage.
+Loss of coolant, can also lead to overheating, which may result in cracking or warping of aluminum cylinder heads.
+So, if you suspect this kind of problem, pressure test the cooling system to check an internal coolant leak.

 Spark plugs that show pre ignition or detonation damage, may indicate, a need to check timing.
-Consequently, the operation of the cooling system and conditions that cause, a lean air/fuel mixture.
+Also, the operation of the cooling system and conditions that cause, a lean air to fuel mixture.
 You might also want to switch, to a colder heat range plug.

 Fuel Related Engine Misfire Causes